PixNyb/dockerised-vscode-scripts/dotnet/README.md

-# Node.js
+# .NET

-This directory contains the setup script and tools for the Node.js toolkit in order to get started quickly with a customised development environment for generic Node.js projects.
+This directory contains the setup script and tools for the .NET toolkit in order to get started quickly with a customised development environment for generic .NET projects and solutions.

 ## Additional Environment Variables

 The following environment variables can be used to customise the Laravel setup script:

-- `NODE_VERSION`: The version of Node.js to install.
+- `DOTNET_VERSION`: The version of .NET to install.

 ### Autodetecting Node.js Version